Zungeru Hydroelectric Power Station: Youth protest

 Over 1,000 youth led by Bello Sheriff, protested by holding a demonstration on the Kontagora–Minna Road, over the deplorable state of the roads in the area.
-The protesters held banners and posters, including those that read: "We are suffering because of bad roads" and "Power state without power".
-The protesters insisted that their demands must be met.
+The protesters held banners and posters, some of which read: "We are suffering because of bad roads" and "Power state without power".
+The protesters insisted that their demands be met.

 Displaced settlers

 When Senator David Umaru visited the IDP camp in Zungeru, he sympathized over the victims for the delay in payment.
 The senator said 2 billion naira was given by Nigerian Federal Government to Niger State Government for the resettlement of affected people in the community.

-The Nigerian vice president Yemi Osinbajo, on a visit to the Hydroelectric station promised the 500 displaced settlers that are settled in a new location in New Gungu Wushishi with an immediate effect of the payment.
+The Nigerian vice president Yemi Osinbajo, on a visit to the hydroelectric station, promised the 500 displaced settlers that are settled in a new location in New Gungu Wushishi with an immediate effect of the payment.

 Developments

 In early November 2022, the Federal Government of Nigeria advertised the first stage of the two-phased process of selecting the concessionaire who will operate, manage and maintain the power station for the first 30 years of its commercial life.
 The first phase is intended to prequalify applicants, while the second stage would evaluate the short-listed firms based on their detailed bids.
 Consortia were also invited to apply.
 At that time, the power station was about 96 percent complete, with commercial commissioning planned in the first quarter of 2023.
+Nigerian media reported completion of construction in November 2023.

+In February 2023, the Nigerian government selected Mainstream Energy Solution Limited, a Nigerian company, as the concessionaire for this power station.
+Mainstream will operate and maintain this power plant for thirty years, paying a fee of US$70 million annually to the government.